vandermeerlab/papers/Catanese_vanderMeer2016/readme.md

 # Catanese et al. (submitted)
-Code used for processing, analysis and visualization in Catanese, Carmichael et al. (submitted)
+Code used for processing, analysis and visualization in Catanese, Carmichael & van der Meer (submitted)

 Makes extensive use of the
 [vandermeerlab codebase](https://github.com/mvdm/vandermeerlab);